 If you love the garden and your plants, there’s a good chance you will want to get going in the garden as early as possible.
-Greenhouses are great for germinating seeds, bringing on seedlings or cuttings or just over wintering your tender plants.
+Greenhouses with greenhouse heaters installed, are great for germinating seeds, bringing on seedlings or cuttings or just over wintering your tender plants.

 Greenhouses will protect your plants from harsh weather in the spring but if your plants require a minimum temperature of between 4°c and 10°c, then you will need to provide them with a little extra heat.